cyberbotics/webots-doc/reference/shaderpart.md

 ### X3DOM export

 When exporting the GLSL shader to X3DOM, the shader is converted from `GLSL v120` to the `X3DOM` shaders (`WebGL` shaders with custom variables).
-Generally this automatic conversion is working fine, however if it is problematic, please write a bug support to help us improving the conversion function.
+Generally this automatic conversion is working fine, however if you suspect a wrong behavior, please write a bug report to help us improving the conversion function.

 #### Known differences